Connor Bedard: Regina Pats (2020–2023)

-With the Regina Pats not considered an especially competitive team, and Bedard considered a virtual certainty to play in the NHL the following year, there was some media discussion in advance of the WHL's 2023 trade deadline whether the Pats should seek to trade him to a contending team in exchange for future assets.
-Pats general manager John Paddock strongly denied there was any prospect of such a trade, noting in addition that per WHL rules Bedard would have to consent to be traded, and "Connor has the final say.
+With the Pats not considered a title contender, there was media discussion in advance of the WHL's 2023 trade deadline about whether the Pats should seek to trade him to a contending team in exchange for future assets.
+Pats general manager John Paddock asserted that he would not trade Bedard, noting in addition that per WHL rules Bedard would have to consent to be traded, and that "Connor has the final say.
 He wants to be a Regina Pat and finish his career in Regina, clear?"
-Ultimately the trade deadline passed without any transaction.
+Ultimately, the trade deadline passed without any transaction.

 While Bedard's status as an audience draw was already apparent earlier in the season, this effect ramped up noticeably following his return from the 2023 World Junior Championships, which had significantly elevated his national profile.
 A January road trip through the province of Alberta saw team record attendance (7,287) at the Red Deer Rebels' Peavey Mart Centrium, while Medicine Hat Tigers' sellout of their arena saw more than double their average attendance.
 The Lethbridge Hurricanes offered standing-room only at the Enmax Centre.
-The Pats played a nationally-televised game against the Hitmen in the Saddledome, the home of the NHL's Calgary Flames.
+The Pats played a nationally televised game against the Hitmen in the Saddledome, the home of the NHL's Calgary Flames.
 The Saddledome's upper seating was made available for the occasion, resulting in a near-record WHL attendance of 17,223 when the Hitmen's seasonal average was only 3500.

+Bedard finished the regular season with 71 goals and 72 assists in 57 games, winning the Bob Clarke Trophy as the WHL's leading scorer.
+His 143 points also led the CHL in scoring for the year, and he was the first WHL player to have a 140-point season since 1995–96.
+The league subsequently awarded Bedard the Four Broncos Memorial Trophy as WHL player of the year.
+He was the first draft-eligible player to be named league MVP since Sam Reinhart nine years prior.
+Bedard was later given the CHL's Top Draft Prospect and Player of the Year awards—becoming the first person to win those and the CHL Top Scorer Award in a single season—and named to the revived CHL First All-Star Team.

+The Regina Pats qualified for the 2023 WHL playoffs, drawing a first-round match-up against the Saskatoon Blades.
+Bedard had two goals and an assist in a 6–1 Regina victory in the series opener, the first playoff points of his career.
+The Pats won the first two games of the series, but lost the next three straight.
+Bedard had a goal and three assists in Game 6, a 5–3 Regina victory that forced Game 7.
+The Pats were eliminated by the Blades, losing Game 7 in Saskatoon by a score of 4–1.
+Bedard had 10 goals and 10 assists in the series, which was expected to mark the end of his WHL and junior career.